eth4n22/tp/docs/DeveloperGuide.md

 Expected behavior:
 - LeBook should handle the absence or corruption of the data file gracefully.
 - It should either create a new data file or display an error message indicating the problem.

-### Additional test cases

-- **Invalid commands**: Test various invalid commands (e.g., `borrow`, `return`, `delete` without specifying a book number) to ensure that the application responds correctly with error messages.
-- **Edge cases**: Test edge cases such as deleting books when the library is empty, borrowing or returning books that are not available or already borrowed, etc.